apify/actor-page-analyzer/README.md

   ],
   // same list as above, but filtered by search strings "xhrRequestsFound": [...],
-  // contains error if act failed outside of page function "error": null,
+  // contains error if actor failed outside of page function "error": null,
-  // contains error if act failed in page.evaluate "pageError": null,
+  // contains error if actor failed in page.evaluate "pageError": null,
   "outputFinished": true,